 Avocado oil

-It is often used in products for mature and ageing skin, but it is just as beneficial to dry and flaky skin as well.
+It is often used in products for mature and ageing skin, but it is just as beneficial to dry and flaky skin.
 Rich in fat-soluble vitamins and minerals, it is highly nutritious for tired and dull-looking skin.
-It keeps the skin supple and so young looking for longer.
+It may help keep the skin supple and young-looking for longer.
 It is also brilliant to use with Camelina oil for an intensive hair serum.

 Coconut oil (Fractionated Coconut oil)

-Fractionated Coconut oil is a great moisturiser for the skin keeping the skin hydrated and flexible.
-It softens the skin and is often used in massage oil blends for its own therapeutic properties and also because the oil tends not to stain fabrics and washes out of the towels easily.
+Fractionated coconut oil is an excellent moisturiser for the skin, keeping it hydrated and flexible.
+It softens the skin and is often used in massage oil blends for its therapeutic properties and because the oil tends not to stain fabrics and washes out of the towels easily.

-Of course, it is most well known for its use in hair products making the hair shiny and glossy.
+Of course, it is most well known for its use in hair products, making the hair shiny.

 Grapeseed oil

-Again, it is heat tolerant so can be used in the heated oil stage when making creams and lotions.
-It has a slight astringent effect on the skin which benefits mature skin types as it also tones and tightens the skin.
+Again, it is heat tolerant, so it can be used in the heated oil stage when making creams and lotions.
+It has a slight astringent effect on the skin, benefiting mature skin types as it also tones and tightens the skin.

-Tip… It can effectively bulk out small amounts of other oils that are perfect for mature skin care such as Pomegranate Seed oil.
+Tip… It can effectively bulk out small amounts of other oils perfect for mature skin care, such as Pomegranate Seed oil.

 Hazelnut oil

 This is the first choice oil to use on acne-prone skin that is often oily and may even have become sensitive.
-It’s a clear, yellow oil with a nutty aroma because it is pressed from hazelnuts.
+Hazelnut oil is a clear, yellow oil with a nutty aroma because it is pressed from hazelnuts.
 Obviously, be aware of this for anyone who has a nut allergy.
-It is heat stable so can be used in the heated oil stage when making creams and lotions.
+It is heat stable and can be used in the heated oil stage when making creams and lotions.

-Tip… The perfect companion to this oil is Jojoba which has a similar chemical profile to sebum.
-As such, it helps to dissolve blackheads and unblock blocked pores while the Hazelnut gets on with treating the oily skin.
+Tip… The perfect companion to this oil is Jojoba, which has a chemical profile similar to sebum.
+As such, it helps dissolve blackheads and unblock blocked pores, while the Hazelnut treats the oily skin.
 This also potentially helps to minimise skin infections and further breakouts.

-This is a dark, olive green oil almost khaki in colour.
-It has a nutty, earthy, aroma that is slightly oily.
+This is a dark, olive green oil, almost khaki.
+It has a nutty, earthy aroma that is slightly oily.
 Despite this, it is a lovely oil to use.
-It is not a heat-stable oil so should only be used in the cool-down stage when making creams and lotions.
+It is not a heat-stable oil, so it should only be used in the cool-down stage when making creams and lotions.

-It feels very dry when applied to the skin and not at all greasy.
+Hemp Seed oil feels very dry and not greasy when applied to the skin.
 This makes it ideal for skin irritations as it restores moisture to dry skin and keeps it supple.
 It has a very balanced profile of Omega-9 (Oleic acid), Omega-6 (Linoleic acid) and Omega-3 (Linolenic acid) essential fatty acids.
-This combination brings many well-known health benefits to your body as well as your skin.
+This combination brings many well-known health benefits to your body and your skin.

-It is superb to use in an anti ageing face serum where it can start to combat fine lines and wrinkles.
+It is superb to use in an anti-ageing face serum, where it can start to combat fine lines and wrinkles.
 It feels so light on the skin that it will not make the skin feel heavy, sinking into the skin quickly.
-Some consider it the best carrier oil for men’s facial products because it sinks in so fast.
+Some consider it the best carrier oil for men’s facial products because it sinks quickly.
 The dry skin feel means it can be combined with fattier feeling oils like Shea Butter oil to still achieve an elegant skin feel.

-Tip… You can make an incredible hair pack for damaged and brittle hair by blending it with Jojoba oil.
-Protecting the hair shaft from further damage from heated hair devices.
+Tip… You can make an incredible hair pack for damaged and brittle hair by blending it with Jojoba oil and protecting the hair shaft from further damage from heated hair devices.

 Jojoba oil

-This is one of the best carrier oils for people with oily skin.
-It helps to regulate the production of sebum and is very good for unblocking pores, keeping acneic skin clear of blemishes.
-Which may help to prevent acne breakouts.
-Conversely, it is also a good choice for people with dry skin, as it helps to moisturize the skin and prevent it from drying out.
+Jojoba oil is one of the best carrier oils for people with oily skin.
+It helps regulate sebum production and is very good for unblocking pores and keeping acne skin clear of blemishes, which may help prevent acne breakouts.
+Conversely, it is also a good choice for people with dry skin, as it helps to moisturise the skin and prevent it from drying out.

 It’s a clear to yellow oil with no aroma and is actually a wax that happens to be liquid at room temperature.
-It is very heat stable, so can be used in the heated oil stage when making creams and lotions.
+It is very heat stable and can be used in the heated oil stage when making creams and lotions.
 It is suitable for every skin type.

 Olive oil

-Olive oil is high in monounsaturated fats, which makes it a great choice for people with dry or sensitive skin as it is gentle and non-irritating.
+Olive oil is high in monounsaturated fats, which makes it an excellent choice for people with dry or sensitive skin as it is gentle and non-irritating.
 It is pressed from fresh olives and has a yellow to green colour, often smelling quite fruity.

 Tip… Blending Olive oil with Calendula oil makes a very soothing combination that heals chapped skin.